gromacs/gromacs/docs/install-guide/index.rst

 To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
 The current version is recommended for use with GCN-based AMD GPUs.
-It does work with NVIDIA GPUs, but see the known limitations in the user guide.
+It does work with NVIDIA GPUs (CUDA version at least 6.5 is recommended), but see the known limitations in the user guide.
 The minimum OpenCL version required is |REQUIRED_OPENCL_MIN_VERSION|.